brickpool/logo/doc/PG-Protocol.md

 # LOGO!
 PG Protocol Reference Guide
-Rev. Bh
+Rev. Bi

 February 2018

 ## Preface
-This guide is written for persons who will communicate with a Siemens (TM) LOGO!
-0BA4, 0BA5 or 0BA6 using the PG Interface.
+This guide is written for persons who will communicate with a Siemens (TM) _LOGO!_ __0BA4__, __0BA5__ or __0BA6__ using the PG Interface.
 The PG Interface used an undocumented protocol for program loading, diagnostics, etc. which is referred to here as PG protocol.
 This guide describes how messages are constructed, and how transactions take place by using the PG protocol.

 Siemens and LOGO! are registered trademarks of Siemens AG.